Tiempo (album)

-Tiempo (Spanish: Time) is the second studio album of Argentine pop rock band Erreway.
-It was released through Sony Music and Cris Morena Group on 15 April 2003 (see 2003 in music).
+Tiempo (Spanish: Time) is the second studio album by Argentine pop rock band Erreway.
+It was released through Sony Music and Cris Morena Group on 15 April 2003.
 The album was produced by a number of eminent Argentine musicians, including Cris Morena, Carlos Nilson and Andrés Calamaro.
-Albums Chart and was certified Platinum by CAPIF, the Argentine Phonographic Association.
+It reached number on the Argentine albums chart and was certified Platinum by CAPIF, the Argentine Phonographic Association.

 Erreway members — Camila Bordonaba, Felipe Colombo, Luisana Lopilato and Benjamín Rojas — made a successful Nuestro Tiempo tour to promote the album.
 Although "Te Soñé" had been released as a single in 2002, before the release of the album, "Tiempo" was released as the lead single.
 "Será de Dios", "Para Cosas Buenas", "Que Estés" and "Vas A Salvarte" were also released as singles.